MemeLabs/chat-gui/README.md

-# Destiny.gg Chat GUI
+# Strims.gg Chat GUI

-Source code for the chat gui [www.destiny.gg](http://www.destiny.gg/) This is a work in progress!
+Source code for the chat gui [www.strims.gg](http://www.strims.gg/) This is a work in progress!

 ## License